|Dr. rer. nat. habil. Georg Hager

 You can download my GPG public key from here: Georg Hager firstname.lastname@example.org-(0xCFE866752A812572)-public

 Georg Hager holds a PhD and a Habilitation degree in Computational Physics from the University of Greifswald.
-He is a senior researcher at the Erlangen National High Performance Computing Center (NHR@FAU) and an associate lecturer at the Institute of Physics of the University of Greifswald.
+He heads the Training and Support Division at Erlangen National High Performance Computing Center (NHR@FAU) and is an associate lecturer at the Institute of Physics of the University of Greifswald.
 Recent research includes architecture-specific optimization strategies for current microprocessors, performance engineering of scientific codes on chip and system levels, and structure formation in large-scale parallel codes.
 He served as a PI in the ESSEX (Equipping Sparse Solver for Exascale) project within the SPPEXA DFG priority programme.
 Georg Hager has authored and co-authored over 100 peer-reviewed publications and was instrumental in developing and refining the Execution-Cache-Memory (ECM) performance model and energy consumption models for multicore processors.
 In 2018, he won the “ISC Gauss Award” (together with Johannes Hofmann and Dietmar Fey) for a paper on accurate performance and power modeling.
 He received the “2011 Informatics Europe Curriculum Best Practices Award” (together with Jan Treibig and Gerhard Wellein) for outstanding contributions to teaching in computer science.
 His textbook “Introduction to High Performance Computing for Scientists and Engineers” is recommended or required reading in many HPC-related lectures and courses worldwide.
 Together with colleagues from FAU, HLRS Stuttgart, and TU Wien he develops and conducts successful international tutorials on node-level performance engineering and hybrid programming.